 Starting Herbs from Seeds

-For those just starting out, the process can seem daunting and intimidating, but it doesn't have to be.
+For those just starting, the process can seem daunting and intimidating, but it doesn't have to be.
 With the right knowledge and a little effort, any novice gardener can have a successful herb garden.

 Get updates & freebies delivered to your inbox!